BentoLab-DiseaseDynamics/Cornell_JHU-SCARCHhierarSIR/README.md

 ## Training on a cluster

-The model has not yet been trained on a cluster.
+Information on how to train the model on the Cornell Seneca cluster is provided in `~/CU-SENECA_README.md`.

 ## Workflows

-Automation of forecasts remains to be ported from `hierarchSIR`.
+Automated workflows were ported from `hierarchSIR`.